Are your Instagram hashtags not working? Top reasons and how to Fix it?

 • One possibility is that your posts are not showing up in hashtag search results at all

-Here we have listed some of the things you might be doing wrong leading to a situation where your Instagram hashtags not working along with quick fixes for you to ace your #GramGame.
+Here, we have listed some of the things you might be doing wrong, leading to a situation where your Instagram hashtags are not working, along with quick fixes for you to ace your #GramGame.

 Reason #1: You are inconsistent in posting😓

-Posting consistently on Instagram gets talked about a LOT, but for a new social media manager, it can be hard to comprehend just how important it is.
+Posting consistently on Instagram is discussed a lot, but for a new social media manager, it can be hard to comprehend just how important it is.
 Studies show that this is one of the main factors considered by the ever-evolving Instagram algorithm when it decides where posts should show up.

 instagram results graph